Geryes-Doumit/Python-discord-bot/README.md

 The bot analyses every message sent in a server and answers specific ones if the automatic response is enabled for the server.

 > **Backflip GIFs:** <br/>
-> When a message contains 'backflip', the bot will respond with a backflip GIF
+> When a message contains 'backflip', the bot will respond with a backflip GIF.

 > **Di:** <br/>
-> If a word starts with 'di' or 'dy', the bot will answer with the rest of the word
+> If a word starts with 'di' or 'dy', the bot will answer with the rest of the word.

 > **Cri:** <br/>
-> If a word starts with 'cri' or 'cry', the bot will answer with the rest of the word in uppercase
+> If a word starts with 'cri' or 'cry', the bot will answer with the rest of the word in uppercase.

 > **Insults:** <br/>
-> If a message contains a french insult, the bot will answer with a random response
+> If a message contains a french insult, the bot will answer with a random response.

-To activate or deactivate a feature, use the `/enable` or `/disable` commands
+To activate or deactivate a feature, use the `/enable` or `/disable` commands.

 ##
 <footer>